Taíno: Cacicazgo/society

 The Taíno were the most culturally advanced of the Arawak group to settle in what is now Puerto Rico.
 Individuals and kinship groups that previously had some prestige and rank in the tribe began to occupy the hierarchical position that would give way to the cacicazgo.
 The Taíno founded settlements around villages and organized their chiefdoms, or cacicazgos, into a confederation.

-The Taíno society, as described by the Spanish chroniclers, was composed of four social classes: the cacique, the nitaínos, the behiques, and the naborias.
+The Taíno society, as described by the Spanish chroniclers, was composed of four social classes: the cacique, the nitaínos, the bohíques, and the naborias.
 According to archeological evidence, the Taíno islands were able to support a high number of people for approximately 1,500 years.
 Every individual living in the Taíno society had a task to do.
-The Taíno believed that everyone living in their islands should eat properly.
+The Taíno believed that everyone living on their islands should eat properly.
 They followed a very efficient nature harvesting and agricultural production system.
 Either people were hunting, searching for food, or doing other productive tasks.

 Tribal groups settled in villages under a chieftain, known as cacique, or cacica if the ruler was a woman.
 Many women whom the Spaniards called cacicas were not always rulers in their own right, but were mistakenly acknowledged as such because they were the wives of caciques.
-Chiefs were chosen from the nitaínos and generally obtained their power from the maternal line.
-A male ruler was more likely to be succeeded by his sister's children than his own, unless their mother's lineage allowed them to succeed in their own right.
+Chiefs were chosen from the nitaínos and generally obtained power from their maternal line.
+A male ruler was more likely to be succeeded by his sister's children than his own unless their mother's lineage allowed them to succeed in their own right.

 The chiefs had both temporal and spiritual functions.
 They were expected to ensure the welfare of the tribe and to protect it from harm from both natural and supernatural forces.
 They were also expected to direct and manage the food production process.
 The cacique's power came from the number of villages he controlled and was based on a network of alliances related to family, matrimonial, and ceremonial ties.
-According to an early 20th-century Smithsonian study, these alliances showed unity of the indigenous communities in a territory; they would band together as a defensive strategy to face external threats, such as the attacks by the Caribs on communities in Puerto Rico.
+According to an early 20th-century Smithsonian study, these alliances showed the unity of the Indigenous communities in a territory; they would band together as a defensive strategy to face external threats, such as the attacks by the Caribs on communities in Puerto Rico.